algolia/algoliasearch-netlify/docs/schema.md

   image?: string;

   /**
-   * The author of the page.
+   * The authors of the page.
+   * - `author` field of JSON-LD Article object: https://schema.org/Article
    * - meta[property="article:author"]
    */
-  author?: string;
+  authors?: string[];

   /**
    * The publish date of the page.
+   * - `datePublished` field of JSON-LD Article object: https://schema.org/Article
    * - meta[property="article:published_time"]
    */
-  publishedDate?: number;
+  datePublished?: number;

   /**
    * The modified date of the page.
+   * - `dateModified` field of JSON-LD Article object: https://schema.org/Article
    * - meta[property="article:modified_time"]
    */
-  modifiedDate?: number;
+  dateModified?: number;

   /**
    * The category of the page.